Contact

 The transport sector is undergoing a crucial transformation towards climate-neutrality, aligning with the ambitious Paris Agreement and net zero emissions goals.
 Besides the electrification of transportation wherever possible, this also requires the adoption of renewable fuels derived from renewable energy sources (RES) like solar and wind.
 The integrating of RES is challenging due to their intermittent nature.
 Advanced energy storage solutions, such as batteries, are essential to ensure consistent power availability, stabilize the grid, and maintain a continuous energy supply.
 Addressing the complexities associated with energy coupling and fluctuations is vital to fully harness the benefits of RES and achieve the desired decarbonization.
 These technologies are pivotal not only in supporting the transition to a low-carbon economy, but also in enhancing the resilience and efficiency of the energy infrastructure.
 Against this background, the objective of this Master Thesis is to examine the integration of battery storage systems within renewable fuel supply chains, specifically investigating how these batteries may reduce the variability associated with RES.
 To enhance the cost-effectiveness and operational efficiency of the renewable fuel supply chain, the thesis will also develop a mathematical optimization model incorporating economic evaluations.
 The first step will be to conduct a comprehensive review of existing research on the integration of battery storage with RES, focusing on the challenges posed by the intermittent nature of these energy sources.
 This review will identify key technologies, evaluate their effectiveness and costs, and compare the costs and benefits of different battery storage technologies to determine the most cost-effective solutions.
 In the following steps, an optimization model will be developed in which RES will be integrated with battery storage systems to produce renewable fuels.
 This system will be evaluated under a variety of scenarios to determine its performance.
 The optimal battery storage solution will then be applied to a real-world scenario in Germany or the EU as a case study.
 The results from the case study will be analyzed and discussed to evaluate the effectiveness of the model.
 In the context of this master thesis, the following tasks have to be fulfilled: • Literature review on the integration challenges of battery storage systems with RES in fuel supply chains and analysis of different approaches and methods used to stabilize energy supply in renewable fuel supply chain models through storage technologies. • Develop an optimization model for the design of a renewable fuel supply chain models that incorporates battery storage to enhance grid stability and supply chain efficiency. • Define different scenarios of integration strategies and their effectiveness within renewable fuel supply chains. • Implementation of the proposed model using available data from Germany or Europe case study. • Presentation of results and a detailed discussion of the findings. | |||

-MT | Investigating Potentials of Biomass Carbon Removal and Storage for Reaching Climate Neutrality | Rütt, J. | + |
+MT | Investigating Potentials of Carbon Capture and Storage (CCS) for Reaching Climate Neutrality | Rütt, J. | + |

 Climate change is one of the biggest challenges humankind faces.
-For reaching the European climate neutrality (net-zero) goal by 2050, mitigating greenhouse gas emissions of the different economic activities (e.g. industry, energy, and transport) is crucial.
+For reaching climate neutrality (net-zero) goals by 2050, mitigating greenhouse gas emissions of the different economic activities (e.g. industry, energy, and transport) is crucial.
 However, no matter how ambitious reduction efforts in these sectors are, emissions can never be reduced to zero.
-To close this gap and enable reaching the net-zero goal, carbon capture and storage (CCS) is a crucial technological option.
+Carbon capture and storage (CCS) is a crucial technological option to close this gap and enable reaching the net-zero goal.
 Particularly biomass carbon removal and storage (BiCRS) can offer cost-effective emission reductions.
-Yet, the economic and environmental potentials for biogenic BICRS remain underexplored.
-Detecting BiCRS' potential benefits, risks and trade-offs is crucial to enable informed choices of decision-makers and practitioners.
-The thesis' analyses could include for instance (1) comparative environmental and/or economic assessment of different CCS technologies (BiCRS, Direct Air CCS) (2) resource potential analysis for BiCRS in NRW/Germany/Europe and assessment of economic/environmental implications.
-Potential methods: Life Cycle Assessment, Techno-economic Assessment, GIS, Material Flow Analysis, Language: English or German | |||
+In the future, direct air capture (DAC) may also play a pivotal role.
+Yet, the economic and environmental potentials for BiCRS and DAC remain underexplored.
+Detecting BiCRS' and DAC's potential benefits, risks and trade-offs is crucial to enable informed choices of decision-makers and practitioners.
+The thesis' analyses could include for instance (1) comparative environmental and/or economic assessment of of a single CCS process or multiple CCS technologies (e.g., BiCRS, DAC) and/or (2) assessment of economic/environmental implications for different stakeholders along the supply chain.
+The geographic scope can cover municipal, regional, national, or international levels.
+Potential methods: Life Cycle Assessment, Techno-economic Assessment, GIS, Material Flow Analysis, Language: English or German, An insightful report to start exploring the topic can be found here: https://www.stateofcdr.org/ | |||

 MT | Investigating the environmental impact and material intensity of cement products in NRW | Abdelshafy, A. | |